-(Eng) Devil's daughter is an expression describing "a shrew" (Room 2002: 336), while (Eng) the devil's daughter's portion refers to "the scandalous impositions once practised in these ports [Dover and Harwich] on sailors and casual visitors" (ibid.).
+(Eng) the devil's daughter is an expression describing "a shrew" (Room 2002: 336), while (Eng) the devil's daughter's portion refers to "the scandalous impositions once practised in these ports [Dover and Harwich] on sailors and casual visitors" (ibid.).
 The phrase (Eng) to kiss the gunner's daughter means "to be flogged on board ship" (ibid., 659).
 As further explained by Room, "at one time sailors in the Royal Navy who were to be flogged were tied to the breech of a cannon" (ibid.).
 No equivalents can be noted in Polish for the above expressions, as the reference is clearly culturally-based and pertaining to naval tradition.
-It has to be noted, however, that, in Polish, there are expressions diabelskie nasienie (Kłosińska et al. 2018: 271) (literally: 'devil's / seed') or diabelski / czarci / szatański pomiot (ibid., 376) (literally: 'devil's / Satan's litter') that could be considered similar in meaning to (Eng) devil's daughter mentioned above, neither of which however mentions 'a daughter' in particular.
+It has to be noted, however, that, in Polish, there are expressions diabelskie nasienie (Kłosińska et al. 2018: 271) (literally: 'devil's / Satan's litter') that could be considered similar in meaning to (Eng) devil's daughter mentioned above, neither of which however mentions 'a daughter' in particular.
 Both of them metaphorically evoke the imagery of descendants and refer to someone who is evil or something that is nasty, annoying, or unpleasant.